UU-cellbiology/PTU_Reader/README.md

 Send me example of your file by email, describe the problem and I'll try to incorporate it to the plugin.

 ## Updates history
+v.0.0.6 Thanks to Tanja Kaufmann feedback, data reading is updated.
+Now there are two modes of reading, depending if the Frame marker is present.
+Plus LineStart and LineStop marker values are read from the header. + WRAPAROUND value is changed to 65536.

 v.0.0.5 Thanks to Shunsuke Takeda feedback, the error of "missing first frame" is eliminated.

 v.0.0.4 Thanks to Bruno Scocozza feedback, frame marker bug during loading is fixed now.
 Plus, "frame range" and lifetime binning options are added.